Oxenfree II: Lost Signals: Plot

 Oxenfree IIs story stands alone from its predecessor, although knowledge of Oxenfree gives greater context to the events of the game.
-Five years after the previous game, Riley arrives in her hometown of Camena Coast to help the study of radio anomalies by erecting radio transmitters along the coast.
-After Riley and her assigned coworker Jacob set up the first transmitter, a dimensional portal opens above nearby Edwards Island.
-Riley and Jacob begin experiencing a number of hallucinations and time loops.
-Jacob reveals that an old woman he knew from Edwards Island, Maggie Adler, had studied the anomalies on Edwards Island.
-Riley and Jacob use this information to devise a plan: go to the three other highest points on Camena Coast, and erect three other radio transmitters that they can use to hopefully cancel out the radio anomaly and close the dimensional portal.
+Five years since their last game, Riley travels to her hometown of Camena Coast, and sets up radio transmitters along the coast to help study radio anomalies.
+Once Riley and her partner-in-coworker Jacob set up the first radio transmitters, a portal appears above Edwards Island, which is near them.
+Riley and Jacob start experiencing many hallucinations and time loops.
+Jacob tells Riley about how he had met an old woman from Edwards Island named Maggie Adler who had studied the anomalies on Edwards Island.
+Based on that piece of information, Riley and Jacob come up with a plan where they would visit the other three highest points of Camena Coast and build three more radio transmitters, using which they could close the dimensional portal.

 Setting up the transmitters, Riley and Jacob encounter three teenagers—Olivia, Charlie, and Violet—who are trying to amplify the portal with old military radio equipment.
-They are connected with "Parentage", a cult involved with Edwards Island that seems to be appealing to Olivia to help open the portal.
+They are connected with "Parentage," a cult involved with Edwards Island that seems to be appealing to Olivia to help open the portal.
 When Riley confronts Olivia about her efforts to open the portal, she explains that beings from the portal have promised she can see her deceased parents again if she helps them.
 At the end of the confrontation, Olivia gets possessed by what turns out to be Alex, the protagonist from the first game.
-She reveals that her and her friends were trapped by the original rift they opened when they visited the island, and that their desire is to escape.
+She reveals that she and her friends were trapped by the original rift they opened when they visited the island, and that their desire is to escape.

 While the portal appears to close once the transmitters are activated, Alex—through possessing Jacob—tells Riley that the portal had been partially open for some time and entities she refers to as "the Sunken" (the crew of a lost World War II submarine) were communicating with Olivia to convince her to fully open it: while Alex wanted herself and her friends to escape through possessing willing volunteers, the Sunken seek to escape by any means necessary, putting Camena Coast at risk.
 Alex tells Riley that Olivia is on her way to Edwards Island's communications tower to reopen the portal, and that she needs to be the one to stop her.